 A standard robots.txt looks like this: (You want this)

-Remove meta robots or meta googlebot
+Remove meta robots or meta Googlebot from the site code.

 You should remove meta tags that look something like this:

 <meta name=”googlebot” content=”noindex”>

 The above are blocking Google from indexing your site, and if the page is already in their index, they will remove it after the next time it is crawled.

 1000 links for £9.99 may be an appealing offer, but the links will be extremely low quality, and Google can penalise you for them.
 You should focus on getting one-way natural links to your site, quality is better than quantity, and they can help you gain positions again if you have been penalised before.
 Another critical factor that may cause your page to disappear from Google.

 5. Stop linking to other websites